j8r/error.cr/README.md

 def main_program : String | Error
   case result = Obj.new.action
   # Throw the error on the top.
-  # Optionaly, the message can be modified with a second argument
+  # Optionaly, the message can be modified and a parent error specified.
-  when Error then throw result, "Action not successful: #{result}" else            "operation successful: " + result end end
+  when Error then Error.throw "Action not successful: #{result}", result else            "operation successful: " + result end end